collective/minimalplone4/README.rst

     $ git clone git@github.com:collective/minimalplone4.git
     $ cd minimalplone4
-    $ virtualenv .  # Make sure, it's installing Python 2.6 or 2.7
+    $ virtualenv . -p python # Make sure, it's installing Python 2.6 or 2.7, change 'python' to your python 2 location if needed
     $ ./bin/pip install -r requirements.txt
     $ ./bin/buildout

 - Or if you want to use the ZEO configuration::

     $ ./bin/buildout -c zeo.cfg

-In any case you will be asked for an administrative username and password.

 - Fire up Zope and maybe the ZEO Server::